Skip to main content

 Read about choosing safer mattresses and changing pads.

 Gearing up for a newborn?
-We’ve got tips for safer baby essentials that will help you navigate the must-haves with an eye toward healthier products for your little one.
+We’ve got tips for safer baby products and essentials that will help you navigate the must-haves with an eye toward healthier products for your little one.

 Toys should inspire imagination, creativity, and fun!
 However, inadequate protections for products mean that toys, even those made for very small children, can contain hazardous chemicals and plastics.